lolotux/RSSVE/README.md

 # RSSVE

-Real Solar System Visual Enhancements is an addon for the Environmental Visual Enhancements modification, providing clouds and other visual improvements for Real Solar System (RSS).
+Real Solar System Visual Enhancements is an addon for the Environmental Visual Enhancements (EVE) modification, providing clouds and other visual improvements for Real Solar System (RSS).

 Credits: